killop/anything_about_game/README.md

 * [yaSingleton](https://github.com/jedybg/yaSingleton) - A singleton pattern implementation for Unity3d.
 Based on ScriptableObjects instead of the conventional MonoBehaviour approach.
 * [SOFlow](https://github.com/BLUDRAG/SOFlow) - A ScriptableObject oriented design SDK.
 * [ScriptableObject-Architecture](https://github.com/DanielEverland/ScriptableObject-Architecture) - Makes using Scriptable Objects as a fundamental part of your architecture in Unity super easy
+- [GenericScriptableObjects](https://github.com/SolidAlloy/GenericScriptableObjects) This package allows to create and use generic ScriptableObjects in Unity3D.
+Although generic serializable classes are now supported by Unity 2020, generic ScriptableObject and MonoBehaviour are not yet, and this plugin allows to overcome this limitation.
 #### DOTS
 * [unity-ecs-navmesh](https://github.com/zulfajuniadi/unity-ecs-navmesh) - A demo implementation of Unity Entity Component System with NavMesh
 * [KNN](https://github.com/ArthurBrussee/KNN) - Fast K-Nearest Neighbour Library for Unity DOTS